 In reverse chronological order of publication.

 Anyone interested in further reading about the Westland Whirlwind should be beware of the book "Whirlwind Squadron - Memoirs of 1939-1945" by Eric Thomason (published in 1988, ISBN 0 7183 0683 X).
-It was apparently recalled by the publishers because of concerns about its authenticity, but there are quite a few copies out there.
+It was recalled by the publishers (at great financial loss to them) because of concerns about its authenticity, but there are quite a few copies out there.
 According to the book, the author, who claimed to have been awarded both the Distinguished Flying Medal (DFM) and Distinguished Flying Cross (DFC), was a pilot with 137 Squadron flying Whirlwinds and then served a spell as a "Hurricat" pilot, during which he sailed with convoy JW51B and was responsible for sighting the German heavy cruiser Admiral Hipper, which led to the Battle of the Barents Sea!
 He was then supposed to have gone on to be an instructor in Canada before returning to see action with both Typhoon and Tempest squadrons.
 Then he was supposedly shot down behind enemy lines but helped to escape by Latvian deserters.
 He then says he returned to his native Australia in 1949.
 The problem is, his name does not appear in any of the rosters or combat records of the units concerned, neither does his name appear on lists of recipients of the DFC or DFM.
-The photos in the book that feature him standing in front of aircraft look to be crudely doctored montages.
+Histories of the Battle of the Barents Sea make no mention of a catapult fighter contributing to sighting the Hipper.
+The photos in the book that feature Thomason standing in front of aircraft look to be crudely doctored montages.
 There are elements of the book that do reveal some knowledge of the RAF, so perhaps he did serve in some capacity, but there is no supporting evidence that he was ever a combat pilot with Whirlwind Squadrons.